formlio/forml/docs/workflow/index.rst

 together.
 On the low level it is a *Task Dependency Graph* with edges representing data flows and vertices standing for the data transformations.
 This particular type of the graph is called *Directed Acyclic Graph* (DAG) - meaning the flows are oriented and can't form any cycles.
-Representing workflows using task graphs is crucial for scalable scheduling, distributed execution and runtime portability.
+Representing workflows using task graphs is crucial for robust scheduling, scalable execution and runtime portability.

 .. caution::